openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Support Procedures

-During failures, we expect the Machine API ClusterOperator to report status of the synchronsition controller.
+During failures, we expect the Machine API ClusterOperator to report status of the synchronisation controller.
 If the detail is not sufficient to understand the failure, logging will provide additional detail.

-Expected syptoms of failure include:
+Expected symptoms of failure include:
 - An inability to switch a resource authoritative API
 - Stale data in the non-authoritative API resources

 None of the symptoms above impact the day to day operation of a cluster.
 They only impact administrator actions to migrate between the Machine API and Cluster API.

-Importantly, Machine scaling should be unaffected by the failure of the syncrhonisation controller.
+Importantly, Machine scaling should be unaffected by the failure of the synchronisation controller.

 Given this, the severity of these failures is low.